ArweaveTeam/docs.arweave.org-info/mining/hardware.md

 ## Mining Platform

 {% hint style="warning" %}
 The following guide assumes all data is packed using the deprecated `spora_2_6` format.
-For all new packs we recommend using the `composite` format.
-The lower read rates that a `composite` packing allows will reduce the hardware resources used during mining (larger disks, lower disk read rate, lower CPU and RAM utilization).
+For all new packs we recommend using the `replica_2_9` format.
+The lower read rates that a `replica_2_9` packing allows will reduce the hardware resources used during mining (larger disks, lower disk read rate, lower CPU and RAM utilization).

-This guide should be updated in the future to provide guidance for `composite` format packs.
+This guide should be updated in the future to provide guidance for `replica_2_9` format packs.
 {% endhint %}

 There are 2 possible mining configurations: